hydrobyte/McJSON/README.md

 ## Origin
 Some points of interest:
- .
-Object-pascal native code, using classes only TList.
+ - Object-pascal native code, using classes only TList.
- .
-Compatible with Delphi 7 up to now.
+ - Compatible with Delphi 7 up to now.
- .
-Compatible with Lazarus.
+ - Compatible with Lazarus.
- .
-Compatible with C++Builder 2006 up to now.
+ - Compatible with C++Builder 2006 up to now.
+ - Inspired on badunius/myJSON
- .
-Inspired in "JSON Delphi libray" (LkJson)
+ - Compared with "JSON Delphi libray" (LkJson)

 Example: